Make your predictions with Rovers Select tonight!

-Rovers Select is back and available for you to make your selections ahead of this evening's game against Reading at the Madejski Stadium.
+Rovers Select is back and available for you to make your selections ahead of this evening's game against Swansea City at Ewood Park.

 And ahead of the contest, our FREE Rovers Select game offers you the chance to earn a big cash prize.